 How can I help?

 We need help from all of our church members, friends, and visitors to make our ministerial search successful.
-We are grateful to have a strong response to our congregational survey in September; 68% of our congregation gave us feedback on what we need and want in a minister!
+We are grateful to have a strong response to our congregational survey in September; 75% of our congregation gave us feedback on what we need and want in a minister!
+Thanks also to the many members who gave us helpful feedback during the cottage meetings we held in October and attended the Beyond Categorical Thinking workshop in November.
 Please continue to participate in the search process with the following activities:

 - Participate in activities to meet the new minister during Candidating Week in late April